The paper is here.

 2. Simplify consumer rules so that they can easily be understood by both consumers and SMEs

-4. Stimulate the use of Rome I as a last resort and safeguard for consumers by explaining it in a consistent and uniform way
+4. Stimulate the use of Rome I as a last

 5. Evaluate the Consumer Rights Directive rapidly